jorge-cardoso/jorge-cardoso.github.io/research/cloud_reliability_resilience.md

 + [Fault-injection technologies](https://en.wikipedia.org/wiki/Fault_injection) or FIT provides approches to demonstrate that software is robustness and fault tolerance by injecting faults to damage internal components to test its fault tolerance.
   + Domenico Cotroneo and Henrique Madeira.
 [Introduction to software fault injection](http://link.springer.com/chapter/10.1007/978-88-470-2772-5_1).
 In Domenico Cotroneo, editor, Innovative Technologies for Dependable OTS-Based Critical Systems, pages 1–15.
 Springer Milan, 2013.
   + Haissam Ziade, Rafic A Ayoubi, Raoul Velazco, et al. [A survey on fault injection techniques](http://ccis2k.org/iajit/PDF/vol.1,no.2/04-Hissam.pdf).
 Int.
 Arab J. Inf.
 Technol., 1(2):171–186, 2004.
++ In [Experience report: Anomaly detection of cloud application operations using log and cloud metric correlation analysis (2015)](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=7381796&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D7381796), the authors present an approach to detect anomalies by correlating data & events extracted from logs and metrics geenrated by Amazon AWS.
+While the approach is interesting, the level of datail provided by Amazon logging system does not enable to gain an insighful view and prediction of failures.

 ## Huawei's Proposed Challenges